raknoz/meli-carrier-notifications/README.md

     "date_to": "17-12-2020"
 }
 ```
+To test the filter of dates there is a file [data.sql](https://github
+.com/raknoz/meli-carrier-notifications/tree/master/src/main/resources/db/changelog/data/historicalQueryShippingData.sql) that insert some
+records into the database in different years.

 ### Nivel 4 (Challenge):
 - ¿Qué necesita el sistema para poder rastrear los paquetes en tiempo real?